 Rental living affords huge possibilities for residents who aren’t in the market to buy at this time.
 Whatever your reason for renting, the options at U/D are plentiful.
 And we have a few suggestions to get you to that point with confidence so you’re moving with your best foot forward!

-At U/D, we’re excited to welcome our own amenity-rich, purpose-built rental building called Rhapsody by builder partner Gracorp Properties which is now leasing.
-Rhapsody features 288-units with one, two- and three-bedroom rentals.
+At U/D, we’re excited to welcome our own amenity-rich, purpose-built rental building called Aria by builder partner Gracorp Properties which is now leasing.
+Aria features 288-units with one, two- and three-bedroom rentals.

 Did you know that it’s also pet-friendly with a fenced-in dog run and wash area?

-Have a look here at what life could be like at Rhapsody!
+Have a look here at what life could be like at Aria!

-As residents begin to move into Rhapsody in Fall 2020, we know there’s a process and commitment that comes with deciding on the right rental apartment for you at just the right time.
+As residents begin to move into Aria in Fall 2020, we know there’s a process and commitment that comes with deciding on the right rental apartment for you at just the right time.

 It can be overwhelming, like any move to a new home.
 Questions swirl in your head as you think: what kind of rental unit suits my needs now?
 Is it long-term?
 How many bedrooms do I need, and how much space?
 Because that determines affordability and looking at a budget is always a good idea.
 From the amenities nearby, to ground-level to top-floor, and all of the necessities in between, there are many aspects to consider.